NERC-CEH/IDM_comparisons/README.md

 ## Code to simulate data and run models described in the manuscript "Integrated species distribution models; a comparison of approaches under different data quality scenarios"

 This repository hosts functions to simulate structured and unstructured data and to run species distribution models on these to evaluate under which scenarios integrated perform better than individual dataset models.
-Three integrated models are tested - joint likelihood, covariate and correlation following Pacifici *et al* (2017)
+Three integrated models are tested - joint likelihood, informed prior and correlation following Pacifici *et al* (2017)